kavingray/wp-ui/readme.txt

 Yes.
 Just enter the name of jQuery UI theme as value to the shortcode [wptabs] style argument.
 From Version 0.5.5, it is now possible to use multiple UI themes, with this [guide](http://kav.in/wp-ui-using-jquery-ui-custom-themes/).

-= Why aren't my tabs working? / Why are some of my shortcodes not getting parsed? =
+= Why are some of my shortcodes appear on the rendered page? =

-Make sure each one of your shortcodes is in the **separate line** and avoid empty lines. eg.
+Make sure each one of your shortcodes is in the **separate line** but please do avoid empty lines. eg.

     [wptabs]
       [wptabtitle]Tab 1[/wptabtitle]
       [wptabcontent]Contents of the first tab goes here.
 Any thing, blah blah.[/wptabcontent] [wptabtitle]Tab 2[/wptabtitle]
       [wptabcontent]Content inside the second tab is here.[/wptabcontent] [/wptabs]